What time is it? U.S. Senate vote sets off debate on Daylight Saving Time

 Others turned to sarcasm.
 Geopolitical analyst Eric Garland tweeted: "BREAKING: CONGRESS MAY DO SOMETHING AWESOME"

-(Reporting by Andy Sullivan, additional reporting by Richard Cowan; Editing by Scott Malone and Bill Berkrot)
+(Reporting by Andy Sullivan, additional reporting by Richard Cowan and David Shepardson; Editing by Scott Malone and Bill Berkrot)

 ((andy.sullivan@thomsonreuters.com; +1 202 421 5603;))